Arizona Overtime Payment Lawyer

 Unfortunately, many employers in the United States and throughout the state of Arizona break the Fair Labor Standards Act.
 Oftentimes employees feel hopeless in these situations, believing that nothing can be done to recover funds owed by the employer.
 However, Arizona residents must understand the responsibility that these employers have to both you and the federal law.
 As a result, overtime pay must be given to those who have worked over 40 hours in a workweek.

 If you or a loved one believes that your employer has broken the FLSA, Phillips Dayes Law Firm PC will help you to receive the overtime pay that you are owed.

-To learn more, please complete a Free Case Review on this page.
+To learn more, please complete a Case Review form on this page.

 Overtime Pay in Arizona

 Overtime pay in Arizona is constructed to ensure that employers are not taking advantage of their employees by forcing them to work additional hours for no additional pay.
 While the FLSA specifies what acceptable pay is under the federal law, far too many employers in the state of Arizona ignore these regulations.
 Even worse, many employees simply accept these situations, believing that taking legal action will be useless.
 At Phillips Dayes Law Firm PC, we are prepared to fight tirelessly to protect your rights under the FLSA.

 The United States Department of Labor defines a regular workweek as a recurring, fixed period of 168 hours.
 Employees who work more than the 40 hours in this workweek must receive overtime pay, unless an exemption is applicable.
 Overtime pay is not required for work performed on Saturdays, Sundays, holidays, or regular days of rest.
 In addition, no limit exists in regard to the number of hours worked by an employee 16 years or older.